amfibiya17/amfibiya17/README.md

 I have a Bachelor’s degree in Mathematics with Management and have worked in finances, customer services and logistics over the past 6 years.

+I started coding in March 2020 (during the first lockdown), completed some challenges and workshops, wrote small programs and became infatuated with coding.
+I realised that I love solving problems.
+As a Software Engineer, I will be able to constantly provide solutions to users’ problems.
+Working in the tech industry means I will learn new things: technology is extremely fast moving, so Software Engineers need to be able to learn new technologies and adapt to the continually changing environment.
+The satisfaction from creating code is unmatched.
+Unlike some other jobs, my result is always visible after I design and deploy something in code.

 As a graduate of the Makers Academy, I now have the skills to design, test, build and deploy full stack applications using JavaScript and Ruby.
 I am trained in OOP, TDD, pair programming and agile processes.

 During my time at Makers, I have fallen in love with coding and am excited to bring my passion and enthusiasm to a new role.